 - Crack eggs into a small bowl and add vanilla.
 Set aside.

 - In a large mixing bowl, whisk together flour, baking soda, baking powder, and salt.
 Set aside.

 - In a separate large mixing bowl, beat together butter and sugar until light and fluffy, about 5 minutes.
 Beat in eggs, one at a time, mixing well after each addition and scraping down the sides of the bowl as you work.

 - Add half of the flour mixture and beat well, then half the chocolate mixture.
 Mix well, scraping down the sides of the bowl as you work, then repeat with remaining flour then chocolate.
 Stir in food coloring.

-- Allow cakes to cool in their pans for ten minutes, then invert onto wire racks to cool completely.
-Frost however you'd like - I used Homemade Buttercream Frosting, then topped it with dark chocolate ganache.
+- Allow cakes to cool in their pans for 10 minutes, then invert onto wire racks to cool completely.
+Frost however you'd like—I used homemade buttercream frosting, then topped it with dark chocolate ganache.
 The little marshmallow ghosts were for a Halloween treat!

 Prepare the Cake Pans

 Make a Paste

 Whisk Together Dry Ingredients

 Video: Black Velvet Cake